Karthikeyan-ctrl/Real-Estate-management/README.md

 Flask-MySQLdb
 MySQL Server

-Hope you like my project which was really simple one :) !
+Hope you like my project which was really a simple one :) !

+I was planned to add simple chatbot for this project i will update that soon!!